outofmbufs/imagetools/README.md

 NOTE: this only alters the in-memory image; it is up to you to save the image.

+The basic functionality is provided by the `text` method from ImageDraw; however, `addtext` additionally handles:

+* Transparency (alpha channel) whether or not the underlying image has an alpha channel.
+* Optional solid background around text
+* Arbitrary text rotation

 ## COMMAND LINE UTILITY
 textcmd.py is a command-line utility that drives addtext().